ToasterTheBrave/clover/design-document.md

 ![Metric Processing Service](https://raw.githubusercontent.com/truppert/clover/master/metrics-processing-service.png)

 There are different models applied to different metrics to determine what is "normal" for each metric.
-For example, a disk space metric is considered normal as long as it remains consistent and below a specified threshold.
+For example, a disk space metric is considered normal as long as it remains below a specified threshold, such as 90% of total.
 CPU load is considered normal as long as it remains within a range, never spiking.
 These models are manually assigned to the metrics.
 Such metadata for metrics is stored in a MySQL database and manually altered when necessary.

 The metrics are evaluated on a sliding window of time.
 This allows us to watch anomalies in reference to current, recent behavior and set thresholds based on a percentage range outside of the recent norm.